aspuru-guzik-group/mission_control/docs/user_guide/jobs.rst

 #. metadata file(s) that specify what resources or environment variables a job
    needs to run.

-Typically we don't interact directly with the JobDirBuilder.
+We usually don't interact directly with the JobDirBuilder.
 Instead we use the `houston` command runner to call the JobDirBuilder.
 For example:

 .. testcode::